 Some templates have optional filters that are disabled by default.
-For example, the Organism Gene IDs with their Alias IDs template has an additional filter for specifying a gene source (e.g., RefSeq, Ensembl).
-To enable this filter, click ON under optional (red box in figure below).
+For example, the GO Term Gene template has an additional filter for specifying an organism.
+To enable this filter, click ON below optional.

 Note: The Query trail link at the top of the page does not work for templates with optional filters.
 To edit the template query, navigate back to the template page either by clicking on the template name at the top of the query results page or by selecting the template from the Templates tab.